swikriti03/API-Testing-Kata/README.md

 ### 🔁 Option 2: From TestRunner class

-Open `TestRunner.java` and run directly from IntelliJ.
+Open TestRunner.java and run directly from IntelliJ.
-Provide the tag you want to execute against the key `FILTER_TAGS_PROPERTY_NAME`
+Provide the tag you want to execute using the key FILTER_TAGS_PROPERTY_NAME.

-Below tags can be combined using operators like and, or ,not:
+Below tags can be combined using operators like and, or, not:

-Execute all the scenarios (default tag): @booking_regression Execute all error validation scenarios: @error_validation Execute end-to-end test: @e2e_scenario
+•	Execute all the scenarios (default tag): @booking_regression
+•	Execute all error validation scenarios: @error_validation
+•	Execute end-to-end test: @e2e_scenario
-Execute tests related to create booking API: @create_booking Execute tests related to retrieve booking API: @get_booking_by_roomID Execute tests related to update booking API: @update_booking Execute tests related to delete booking API: @delete_booking Execute all tests that does not require authentication: @noAuth
+•	Execute tests related to Create Booking API: @create_booking
+•	Execute tests related to Retrieve Booking API: @get_booking_by_roomID
+•	Execute tests related to Update Booking API: @update_booking
+•	Execute tests related to Delete Booking API: @delete_booking
+•	Execute all tests that do not require authentication: @noAuth

 ---